Nicola Sturgeon to intervene in bid to end council pay row ‘crisis’

 Rubbish piled up on the streets as a result of the action – with Wendy Dunsmore of Unite warning that without a deal the unions will seek to step up the industrial action.

-Unite – one of three unions involved in the dispute – said earlier that it has served notice of strike action in 20 local authority areas.
+Unite -which is involved in the dispute alongside Unison and the GMB – said earlier that it has served notice of strike action in 20 local authority areas.

 However, Ms Sturgeon has already warned that all options for making more funding available for pay have been “exhausted”.